hasura/graphql-engine/docs/graphql/cloud/projects/environments.rst

 Setting up CI/CD
 ^^^^^^^^^^^^^^^^

-Generally, when you are done developing your app locally, you would push it to your upstream version control system like Github or Gitlab.
+Generally, when developing an app, you would push it to your upstream version control system like Github or Gitlab.
 You can trigger CI/CD workflows when a push is made to your upstream repository.
 When you want to deploy your changes to staging, you may push your latest code to a special branch or push a new tag which updates your staging environment.